 Today we will enjoy one last breakfast together and then take our transfers to the airport.

-Price includes: Airport transfers; Accommodations for 11 nights; All breakfasts, all lunches, 9 dinners; Entrance fees and activities shown; All ground transportation; Services of knowledgeable, full-time, bilingual national guide and HE Travel Tour Director (pending minimum participation).
+Price includes: Airport transfers; Accommodations for all nights; All breakfasts, 4 lunches, 6 dinners; Entrance fees and activities shown; All ground transportation; Services of knowledgeable, full-time, bilingual national guide and the services of a knowledgeable HE Travel tour host (with a minimum number of participants).
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare to and from starting and ending points; 2 dinners; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.
+Not included: Airfare to and from starting and ending points; 3 lunches, 2 dinners; Personal items including alcoholic beverages, snacks, laundry, and telephone calls; gratuities for guides and HE Travel host.